 Employers need to manage the safety of their employees on the roads, just as they manage other risks in the workplace.
 Start with an understanding of keeping employees safe.
 The NSC

-Journey to Safety Excellence.
-It incorporates leadership and employee engagement, risk management, safety management systems and measurement.
+Journey to Safety Excellence incorporates leadership and employee engagement, risk management, safety management systems and measurement.

-Injury Facts, the average economic cost due to a crash was more than $1 million per death, and more than $78,000 per nonfatal disabling injury.
-Employers pay significant costs associated with off-the-job crashes, including decreases in employee, health and well-being, and productivity, and increases in lost time from work and insurance costs.
+Injury Facts, the average economic cost due to a crash was more than $1 million per death and more than $78,000 per nonfatal disabling injury.
+Employers pay significant costs associated with off-the-job crashes, including decreases in employee health, well-being, and productivity, and increases in lost time from work and insurance costs.

-To prevent motor vehicle crashes involving their employees on and off-the-job, employers should:
+To prevent motor vehicle crashes involving their employees on and off the job, employers should:

-- Enact a corporate cell phone policy to prevent all cell phone use behind the wheel.
+- Enact a corporate cell phone policy to prevent all cell phone use behind the wheel

-- Enact a policy that requires employees to wear seatbelts.
+- Enact a policy that requires employees to wear seat belts